hpjeonGIT/class/udemy_RubyOnRail/README.md

 # Learn Ruby on Rails from Scratch
+- ?
+Screen capture uses too high resolution.
+Hard to read what the lecturer does
+- Not organized well.
+Hard to understand what the lecture wants to deliver
+- Not recommended

 ## Section 4.
 Install Ruby on Ubuntu
 - Ignore lecture and use followings: